Packages

 Find and install SEMinR for R, Python, and JavaScript/TypeScript.

-SEMinR began as an R package and has since been ported to other languages.
-Every port aims for numerical parity with the R base: results are validated against R-generated fixtures on the bundled mobi / ECSI dataset, and the public API mirrors SEMinR’s familiar names.
+Each port is validated against R-generated fixtures on the bundled mobi / ECSI dataset, and its public API mirrors SEMinR’s familiar names.

 Please note: The Python and JavaScript/TypeScript ports are experimental for now.
-The R package remains the authoritative implementation; we recommend validating results against it before relying on a port for published work.
+The R package remains the authoritative implementation; if you run into a problem with a port, please report it on that port’s repository.

-The original and authoritative implementation.
+The authoritative reference implementation.
 Estimates PLS-SEM (including PLSc), covariance-based SEM, and CFA, with bootstrapping, PLSpredict, PLS-MGA, interactions, and higher-order constructs.

 Install the released version from CRAN: